What is Digital Marketing: Everything You Need to Know

 7. You can engage audiences at every stage with digital marketing.

-It’s essential to begin engaging your audience as early as possible.
+Engaging your audience as early as possible is essential.
 Making a connection at the first stage of the buyer’s journey helps push the lead through the customer funnel.

 Using digital marketing allows you to accomplish that from start to finish and at every point in between.